 Amazon EC2 provides a number of powerful features for building scalable, failure resilient, enterprise class applications.

 Amazon Elastic Block Store (EBS) offers persistent storage for Amazon EC2 instances.
 Amazon EBS volumes are network-attached, and persist independently from the life of an instance.
 Amazon EBS volumes are highly available, highly reliable volumes that can be leveraged as an Amazon EC2 instance’s boot partition or attached to a running Amazon EC2 instance as a standard block device.
 When used as a boot partition, Amazon EC2 instances can be stopped and subsequently restarted, enabling you to only pay for the storage resources used while maintaining your instance’s state.
 Amazon EBS volumes offer greatly improved durability over local Amazon EC2 instance stores, as Amazon EBS volumes are automatically replicated on the backend (in a single Availability Zone).
 For those wanting even more durability, Amazon EBS provides the ability to create point-in-time consistent snapshots of your volumes that are then stored in Amazon S3, and automatically replicated across multiple Availability Zones.
 These snapshots can be used as the starting point for new Amazon EBS volumes, and can protect your data for long term durability.
-You can also easily share these snapshots with co-workers and other AWS developers.
+You can also easily share these snapshots with co-workers and other Amazon Web Services developers.
 Amazon EBS provides two volume types: Standard volumes and Provisioned IOPS volumes.
 Standard volumes are designed for applications with moderate I/O requirements.
 They are also well-suited for use as boot volumes or applications where I/O can be bursty.
 Provisioned IOPS volumes offer storage with consistent and low-latency performance, and are designed for applications with I/O-intensive workloads such as databases.
 See Amazon Elastic Block Store for more details.